HolgerHatGarKeineNode/cashier-bitcoin-lightning/README.md

 ## Contributing

-Thank you for considering contributing to Cashier Bitcoin Lightning!
+Thank you for considering contributing to Cashier BTCPay Server!
 You can read the contribution guide [here](.github/CONTRIBUTING.md).

 ## Code of Conduct